cordafab/SuperCages/README.md

 Press the ***Load Rig*** button placed in the left side of the SuperCages UI to open the file selection dialog window.

 Choose the ***arm.obj*** file to load the skin geometry.
-SuperCages will load automatically the *arm.ska* and *arm.skw* files that contain the skeleton topology and weights.
+SuperCages will load automatically the *arm.ska* and *arm.skw* files that contain the skeleton topology and its weights.

-Then, a second dialog window will show up: choose the ***arm_cage.obj*** to load the cage geometry, the *arm_cage_cageWeights.txt* cage weights file, and the *arm_cage.maxvol* maxvol data.
+Then, a second dialog window will show up: choose ***arm_cage.obj*** to load the cage geometry.
+SuperCages will load automatically the *arm_cage_cageWeights.txt* cage weights file, and the *arm_cage.maxvol* maxvol data.

 Press the ***Load Skel Anim*** button and select ***arm_skelAnim.txt*** to load the provided skeleton animation.

 Press the ***Load Cage Anim*** button and select ***arm_cageAnim.txt*** to load the provided skeleton animation.

-Click on the main canvas and press the ***P*** keyboard button to play the loaded animations.
+Click on the main canvas, and press the ***P*** keyboard button to play the example animations.

-You can obtain additional information about the file composition opening each file in a text editor.
+You can obtain additional information about the file composition opening each one in a text editor.

 ## Acknowldegment
 If you use SuperCages in your academic projects, please cite us using the following